onkarkasture/SQL_Job_Analysis/README.md

 3. **Most In-Demand Skills:** SQL is also the most demanded skill in the data analyst job market, thus making it essential for job seekers.
 4. **Skills with Higher Salaries:** Specialized skills, such as SVN and Solidity, are associated with the highest average salaries, indicating a premium on niche expertise.
 5. **Optimal Skills for Job Market Value:** SQL leads in demand and offers for a high average salary, positioning it as one of the most optimal skills for data analysts to learn to maximize their market value.
+6. **Top Websites for Job Searching:** LinkedIn seems to be topping the chart by a huge margin indicating it is the choice of platform for many recruiters.
+Indeed and Ai-jobs are also viable options, the former offering one of the highest average salaries.

 # Closing Thoughts
 This project enhanced my SQL skills and provided valuable insights into the data analyst job market.
 The findings from the analysis serve as a guide to prioritizing skill development and job search efforts.
 Aspiring data analysts can better position themselves in a competitive job market by focusing on high-demand, high-salary skills.
 This exploration highlights the importance of continuous learning and adaptation to emerging trends in the field of data analytics.